Cutleaf Coneflower

 Aster family (Asteraceae)

-Cultivation: The preference is partial sun, moist conditions, and a fertile loamy soil.
-At a site that is too sunny and dry, the leaves may droop excessively and wither away.
-Otherwise, this is an easy plant to cultivate.
+Cultivation: The preference is partial sun, moist conditions, and fertile loam or silt-loam.
+At a site that is too sunny and dry, the leaves may droop excessively and wither away, otherwise this plant is easy to cultivate.
+In some areas, it may spread aggressively by means of its rhizomes.

-Range & Habitat: Cutleaf Coneflower is widely distributed and occasional in most areas of Illinois (see Distribution Map).
-Habitats include open floodplain forests, moist meadows in wooded areas, woodland borders, moist thickets, sloughs in partially shaded areas, calcareous seeps, and pastures.
+Range & Habitat: Cutleaf Coneflower is widely distributed and occasional to locally common in most areas of Illinois (see Distribution Map), where it is native.
+Habitats include open bottomland forests, moist meadows in wooded areas, woodland borders, moist thickets, sloughs in partially shaded areas, low areas along rivers, partially shaded river banks, calcareous seeps, margins of poorly drained fields, and pastures.
 Occasionally, this species is grown in flower gardens.
+It prefers partially shaded areas that are poorly drained and may be prone to occasional flooding during the spring.

 Faunal Associations: The nectar and pollen of the flowerheads attract many kinds of insects, including long-tongued bees, short-tongued bees, predatory wasps, butterflies, skippers, moths, and various kinds of flies.
-Cutleaf Coneflower is a host plant for the caterpillars of the butterfly Chlosyne nycteis (Silvery Checkerspot) and some moths (Synchlora aerata, Eupithecia miserulata).
-The Common Goldfinch eats the seeds to a limited extent.
+Insects that feed destructively on the Cutleaf Coneflower include the leaf beetle Sumitrosis inequalis, Uroleucon rudbeckiae (Golden Glow Aphid), larvae of the fruit fly Strauzia intermedia, leaf-mining larvae of the moth Marmara auratella, and larvae of the butterfly, Chlosyne nycteis (Silvery Checkerspot).
+Other insects that feed on this and other coneflowers (Rudbeckia spp.) include the larvae of gall flies, larvae of the sawfly Macrophya simillima, and larvae of some Tortricid moths.
+Larvae of such moths as Synchlora aerata (Wavy-Lined Emerald) and Eupithecia miserulata (Common Pug) feed on the florets.
+A bird, the Common Goldfinch, eats the seeds to a limited extent.
 The foliage of Cutleaf Coneflower may be somewhat poisonous to some mammalian herbivores.

 Return